JavarBS/Password-Login/README.md

 # Password-Login
-Example code for password login with users.
+Example code for password login with users hard coded in.